MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian

 \section{Introduction}

 Hex mesh generation has long been regarded as a fundamental yet challenging problem in computational geometry and scientific computing.
-Hex meshes are highly desirable in finite element analysis (FEA) and isogeometric analysis \cite{zhang2016geometric} due to their superior numerical properties compared to tetrahedral meshes, offering better convergence rates, lower computational cost, and higher accuracy for many physical simulations \cite{benzley1995comparison,cifuentes1992performance,wang2004back,wang2021comparison}.
-Despite decades of research, automatically generating high-quality, all-hex meshes that conform to complex geometries while maintaining good mesh quality remains an open problem \cite{schneider2022large,blacker2000meeting,owen1998survey,shepherd2008hexahedral,tautges2001generation,zhang2013challenges}.
-A wide spectrum of approaches has been explored, ranging from advancing front \cite{canann1992plastering}, dual approach \cite{zhang2006adaptive}, domain decomposition \cite{armstrong2015common}, grid-based \cite{schneiders2000algorithms}, polycube maps \cite{gregson2011all,yu2022hexgen} to frame fields \cite{nieser2011cubecover}; however, most of these methods either require significant user intervention, lack robustness on general inputs, no quality guarantees, or involve long computation time \cite{pietroni2022hex}.
+Hex meshes are highly desirable in finite element analysis (FEA) and isogeometric analysis \cite{zhang2016geometric} due to their superior numerical properties compared to tetrahedral (tet) meshes, offering better convergence rates, lower computational cost, and higher accuracy for many physical simulations \cite{cifuentes1992performance,benzley1995comparison,wang2004back,wang2021comparison}.
+Despite decades of research, automatically generating high-quality, all-hex meshes that approximate complex geometries while maintaining good mesh quality remains an open problem \cite{owen1998survey,blacker2000meeting,tautges2001generation,shepherd2008hexahedral,zhang2013challenges,schneider2022large}.
+Many different approaches have been explored, ranging from grid-based primal methods \cite{schneiders1996grid,tong2026element}, grid-based dual methods \cite{zhang2006adaptive,pitzalis2021generalized}, polycube map methods \cite{gregson2011all,mestrallet2025validity}, frame-field methods \cite{nieser2011cubecover,liu2023locally}, to machine learning methods \cite{yu2025dl,yu2026ddpm}; however, most of these methods lack robustness on general inputs, provide no quality guarantees, or take a long time to get the final mesh \cite{pietroni2022hex}.

-Among various mesh generation strategies, the grid-based method has become the most reliable approach and the only one widely adopted in industrial practice \cite{MeshGems,CoreformCubit}.
-The algorithm typically starts by adaptively refining a Cartesian grid until a specified criterion is met.
-Commonly used criteria include error-sensitive functions \cite{zhang2006adaptive,zhang2010automatic,zhang2013robust,hu2013adaptive}, normal similarity \cite{ito2009octree}, local thickness \cite{marechal2009advances,livesu2021optimal,pitzalis2021generalized,tong2024hybridoctree_hex}, and surface approximation accuracy \cite{gao2019feature,owen2017template}.
+Among various mesh generation strategies, the grid-based method has become the most reliable approach and the only one adopted in industrial practice.
+A prominent example is Hexotic \cite{marechal2016all}.
+The algorithm starts by adaptively refining a Cartesian grid until a specified criterion is met.
+Commonly used criteria include error-sensitive functions \cite{zhang2006adaptive,zhang2010automatic,zhang2013robust,hu2013adaptive}, normal similarity \cite{ito2009octree}, local thickness \cite{livesu2021optimal,pitzalis2021generalized,tong2024hybridoctree_hex,tong2026element}, and surface approximation accuracy \cite{gao2019feature,owen2017template}.